Propagating Your Garden Plants

 So, use a label.
 And don't forget, use a label.

-Heated Propagators are a must for seeds or cuttings that need a constant heat to help them germinate and root.
+Heated Propagators are a must have piece of equipment for seeds or cuttings that need a constant heat to help them germinate and root.

 The heated propagator will give a bottom heat, which is much more important to germinating seedlings and rooting cuttings, than air temperature.